 Analytical: The Coweeta Chemical Analytical Laboratory provides state of the art analytical services for a variety of sample types.
 Information concerning lab policies, QA/QC procedures, and for requesting analytical services can be found here.
 The Analytical Laboratory Manger, Cindi Brown, can be contacted for further information or questions.

 Vehicles and Field Equipment: There are vehicles and field equipment available for research use while at Coweeta which can be reserved through the online reservation system.
-For more information contact the site Manger, Jason Love.
+All individuals who are not UGA employees must submit a UGA Risk Management Volunteer Agreement Form and must consent to a motor vehicle check.
+For submission of forms or more information contact the site Manger, Jason Love.

 Residence: There is an on-site, co-eductation dormitory avaiable for graduate students conducting LTER funded research.
 The residence page explains the facility layout and available resources.
 The Dormitory Policy Page contains important information related to staying at the Coweeta residence including reservation procedures.
 Carol Harper can be contacted for further information and reservation questions.

 Information about off-site Lodging, food, and other options is available on the Franklin, NC Chamber of Commerce website.